wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

      <br/>

-2. Type `oc project websphere-automation` to ensure that you are working in the **websphere-automation** project
+2. Type thw following command to ensure that you are working in the **websphere-automation** project

+        oc project websphere-automation

     ![](./lab1-media/media/image71.png)

-3. Type `oc get wsa` to verify that IBM WebSphere Automation ready in your environment.
+3. Type the following command to verify that IBM WebSphere Automation ready in your environment.

+        oc get wsa

    **Note:** The output must indicate that the WSA resource **`READY`** state is **`True`** before you can continue with the lab.